microsoft/gctoolkit/README.md

 * `mvn clean` - remove build artifacts
 * `mvn compile` - compile the source code
+* `mvn test` - unit tests are skipped for the default profile.
+Use the `contributor` profile to run tests.
+See [CONTRIBUTING](CONTRIBUTING.md) for details.
 * `mvn package` - build the .jar files

 ## Contributing